In its post, Kirk Cousins named Redskins’ starting QB for 2015 season, ESPN.com news services states,

 Three-time team captain, Kirk Cousins is currently considered one of the most successful quarterbacks in Michigan State University history, holding MSU records for passing yards, touchdowns, completions, and more.
 In addition to his success on the gridiron, Kirk was named Academic All-Big Ten four years in a row, and he was selected as the 2011 Lowe’s Senior CLASS Award winner in the NCAA Division I Football Bowl Subdivision.

 In 2012, Kirk was drafted by the Washington Redskins, where he has continued to inspire on and off the field.
+He certainly became one to watch for all the fantasy football fans out there.
 The son of Don and MaryAnn Cousins, Kirk grew up in Holland, Michigan, with his siblings, Kyle and Karalyne.

 In his review of Game Changer, Peter J. Wallner states,